Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

 \subsection{Curve Grid Model Estimation}

 The individual curves are used to jointly form a grid, which allows to further discard outliers, and to estimate lens distortion.
-To estimate the lens distortion, we employ the \addition[label=a:plumb,ref=c:plumb]{plumbline constraint~\cite{Brown1971}.
-The constraint models the assumption that curves in the image correspond to straight lines in real world}.
-That way, it becomes possible to estimate distortion efficiently from a single image, which allows to use this approach also post-hoc on cropped, zoomed or similarly processed images.
+To estimate the lens distortion, we employ the plumbline constraint~\cite{Brown1971}.
+The constraint models the assumption that curves in the image correspond to straight lines in real world.
+In this way, it becomes possible to estimate distortion efficiently from a single image, which allows to use this approach also post~hoc on cropped, zoomed or similarly processed images.